 How Can Vegans & Vegetarians Avoid Becoming Deficient?

 The good news is that with some planning, vegans and vegetarians can quickly get enough iron from their diet!

 Here's how to get enough iron on a plant-based diet:

 Eat a wide variety of iron-rich plant foods daily.

 Good plant sources of iron include lentils, chickpeas, beans, tofu, cashews, chia seeds, hemp seeds, pumpkin seeds, kale, dried apricots and figs, raisins, quinoa, and fortified breakfast cereal.

 Combine non-heme iron and vitamin C.

-Eating food combinations like beans and tomato sauce or stir-fried tofu and broccoli result in generous levels of iron absorption.
+Food combinations like beans and tomato sauce, or stir-fried tofu and broccoli result in generous levels of iron absorption.

 Avoid drinking tea or coffee with meals.

 Tannins in tea and coffee can significantly reduce iron absorption by up to 39% when drinking coffee with meals and by 64% when drinking tea.